-Mayor Brandon Johnson presides over a meeting of the City Council.
+Mayor Brandon Johnson presides over a meeting of the City Council in September 2023.
 Credit: Jim Daley

 In a brief but wide-ranging interview with the Weekly last Friday, Mayor Brandon Johnson touted his first-year progressive wins and said that previous administrations’ “intentional” disinvestment from marginalized communities is the biggest challenge he faces as mayor.
 He also said his organizing background has informed how he has staffed his administration and his approach to public safety and education.